amMattGIT/UE_IOStorePak/README.md

 Creates a logfile called `IOStorePak.log` in the root of the application.
 The log includes entries for each action performed by the tool.
 Also sets the UAT shell window to stay open, allowing the user to inspect the UAT process.

+#### Compress

+Compresses the packaged files, resulting in a smaller file size.

 #### Clean Output Folder Before Packaging

 Will clean out the `Saved\StagedBuild` folder in your project, deleting previous packages.